 Mistake 5: Not continuing to make sure all design and branding speak to the ideal client

 From time to time, you will want to update the design and branding on your website to continue "speaking" to your ideal client in a way that makes them feel like you really get where they're coming from.
 No one wants to read a site that's all about you.
 Make your site stand out to your ideal client in a way that makes them feel like it was worth taking the time to read your content.
 They should feel like you know them already, like you created your business (and site) with them in mind.
 This is the true way to win over your ideal client's heart.

 For more ways to appeal to ideal clients, check out How to Determine and Attract Your Ideal Client.

 If you're making any of these mistakes, there's no reason to worry.
 Just fix them and move forward.
 Dust off that website and get to work.
 The key is to know your ideal client well and to write and design the site with them in mind.
 The rest will work itself out!

 Want to learn about more ways to leverage your website and online presence?
-Sign up for one of the two webinars I'm offering in June 2018: How to Leverage Your Online Presence to Market Your Translation or Interpreting Business.
+Click the button below to gain access to the webinar recording How to Leverage Your Online Presence to Market Your Translation or Interpreting Business and accompanying workbook.
 The 90-minute webinar is chock full of actionable steps that you can take right away to boost your presence online, attract more of those ideal clients and avoid mistakes in online marketing of your translation or interpreting business.
-The Q&A session will allow you to get your questions answered in real time, or, if you're not able to make it in June, you can simply sign up and you will still receive the recorded webinar, workbook and more.